How to build Skia

 skia_ios_profile="iPad Profile"`

 A list of identities can be found by typing security find-identity on the command line.
 The name of the provisioning profile should be available on the Apple Developer site.
-Alternatively, skia_ios_profile can be the absolute path to the mobileprovision file.
+Alternatively, you can examine the installed provisioning profile files in the Finder by going to ~/Library/MobileDevice/Provisioning Profiles, selecting a .mobileprovision file, and hitting space.
+The value of skia_ios_profile can either be the string given at the top of that file or on the Developer site, or the absolute path to the file.

-If you find yourself missing a Google signing identity or provisioning profile, you’ll want to have a read through go/appledev.
+If you find yourself missing a Google signing identity or provisioning profile, you’ll want to have a read through go/appledev and go/ios-signing.

 For signed packages ios-deploy makes installing and running them on a device easy: